+a.
+General:

-- a.
-General: - Evacuation of building and relocation of services. - Contact of emergency personnel services should have been triggered by alarms. - First aid and other medical treatment should be rendered immediately. - Access to Safety Data Sheets (SDS) for rescue workers. - Photographs or video tape for insurance adjusters if possible. - Director of Campus Card Services and Purchasing contacts insurance companies for loss adjustment provisions. - Work directly with the Communications Office regarding information dissemination and media contacts.
-The Communications Office will decide the best mode of contact for students, constituents, and employees (web, email, social media, voicemail, written letter). - Clean-up and site removal program must be initiated. - b.
-Office/Classroom Buildings: - Relocation of offices/classrooms.
+- Evacuation of building and relocation of services. - Contact of emergency personnel services should have been triggered by alarms. - First aid and other medical treatment should be rendered immediately. - Access to Safety Data Sheets (SDS) for rescue workers. - Photographs or videotape for insurance adjustors if possible. - Director of Purchasing contacts insurance companies for loss adjustment provisions. - Work directly with Communications regarding information dissemination and media contacts.
+Communications will decide the best mode of contact for students, constituents, and employees (web, email, social media, voice mail, written letter). - Clean-up and site removal program must be initiated.

+b.
+Office/Classroom Buildings:

-- Rental of modular units and set-up if necessary (phones, utilities, computers, copiers, etc.). - Locate rental furniture to continue operations if necessary. - Data retrieval and network concerns should be addressed.
+- Relocation of offices/classrooms. - Rental of modular units and set-up if necessary (phones, utilities, computers, copiers, etc.). - Locate rental furniture to continue operations if necessary. - Data retrieval and network concerns should be addressed.